NetBSD/src/usr.bin/xlint/lint1/README.md

 The comment `/* expect+1: ... */` expects a diagnostic to be generated for the code 1 line below, `/* expect-5: ... */` expects a diagnostic to be generated
 for the code 5 lines above.
-Each `expect` comment must be in a single line.
+An `expect` comment cannot span multiple lines.
 At the start and the end of the comment, the placeholder `...` stands for an arbitrary sequence of characters.
 There may be other code or comments in the same line of the `.c` file.